In this article, you will learn:

 The “menu button” allows the operator to restart the app or choose another app from a pre-approved list.
 Select the button, then click the “Edit” pencil in the “Triggers” section on the right menu to see how it works.

 Call for Help

 The “Call for Help” button allows an operator to contact a supervisor via email.
 We will describe this in detail later.

 The “Report Defect” button allows the operator to fill out a form that describes a defective part and restart the app for a new work order.
 We will describe this in detail later.

 The “Send Message” button allows the operator to notify a maintenance tech or other employee.

 These buttons allow the operator to advance to the next instruction.
 In the Tulip Terminal, all steps occur in one linear path.
 You can add dynamic buttons where needed.

 The “Complete” button allows an operator to finish the app at any point.
 This is more operator-friendly than asking a user to click through every step before completing the app.
 Read here for more detail on “completing the app”.

-When you want to create a new step in the app, click “Add A Step” in the left menu, and the formatting from the Master Layout be automatically applied.
+When you want to create a new step in the app, click “Add A Step” in the left menu, and the formatting from the Base Layout be automatically applied.